dlr-eoc/sat4ec/README.md

 ## Python Module

-The main functionality is encapsulated inside the follwing scripts, setting the parameters and executing the main script.
+The main functionality is encapsulated inside the follwing scripts.

+### Executing Jupyter Notebook

+The algorithm can simply be run from the jupyter notebook `sat4ec.ipynb`.

 ### Executing Python scripts

 If running on a single facility, adapt the settings in `sat4ec/execution/dev/exe_runner.py` and execute it.

 If running on multiple facilities, adapt the settings in `sat4ec/execution/dev/exe_collection_runner.py` and execute it.

-### Executing Jupyter Notebooks

-The code also runs in the [Euro Data Cube](https://www.eurodatacube.com/).
-There, the execution is triggered from jupyter notebooks, analogous to the exection of the Python scripts.

-If running on a single facility, adapt the settings in `exe_runner.ipynb` and execute it.

-If running on multiple facilities, adapt the settings in `exe_collection_runner.ipynb` and execute it.

 # Installation